 If you are doing an Easy set comfortably in 10 minutes in cruise mode it will not suffice.
 You should be slicing open the set in 5 minutes flat — that is true expertise.

-Get the technique right before you start practicing
+Get the technique right before you start practising

 If we divide the Quant topics into five areas — Numbers, Arithmetic, Algebra, Geometry & Modern Math — and the levels of difficulty of practice problems across these areas into Easy, Medium & Difficult, then the typical practice sequence for most test-takers would look like the figure below.